IjzerenHein/famous-map/README.md

 Panning the map using MapView.setPosition() and a transition works great, but is not as smooth in all scenarios and on all devices.
 Panning is smoothest for smaller tile-distances.
 To see map panning in action at different speeds, view the [nyat-cat demo](https://rawgit.com/IjzerenHein/famous-map/master/examples/nyan-cat/index.html).

-##### Zoom-levels < 3
+##### Google-Maps and Zoom-levels < 3

-At the lower zoom-levels, renderables may not be positiond correctly.
+At the lower zoom-levels, renderables may not be positiond correctly using Google Maps.
 This happens when the entire worlds fits more than once on the surface.
 In this case, the bounding east- and west longitude cannot be determined through the google-maps API, which are required for calculating the x position.
 To workaround this issue, set `mapOptions.minZoom` to 3.

+##### Renderables lag and Leaflet

+The leaflet-API returns the position and zoom-level **after** animations have occured.
+This causes a small lag in the position of renderables when panning the map.
+When zooming the map, the renderables are re-positioned after the zoom and smooth zooming is therefore not possible and disabled.

+## Contribute

+Feel free to contribute to this project in any way.
+The easiest way to support this project is by giving it a star.

 ## Contact
 - 	@IjzerenHein